digitalrebar/provision/doc/devtools.rst

 If you want more details, consult the :ref:`rs_dev_install` section.

 .. _rs_dev_build:

 Building The Server
 -------------------

-Once you've got the code built, you can repeat the process from the project root with the following steps:
+Once you've got the code and assets once, you can repeat the process from the project root with the following steps:

   ::